primer/contribute/content/documentation.md

 ## Grammar and usage

-Follow the [GitHub content guidelines](https://brand.github.com/content/), in particular:
+Follow the [GitHub content guidelines](https://github.com/github/brand/blob/main/content.md) (this link is only accessible to GitHub staff), in particular:

 - Follow US spelling.
   - **Do:** “Color palette”